nmanginas/deepfa/README.md

 | 2        | 1       | 0    | 1     |
 | 3        | 0       | 0    | 0     |

 with a probability of 0.16.
-Interestingly this is also the correct labelling for the image sequence
+Interestingly this is also the correct labelling for the image sequence.